 Reyes Alvin, Ambita Dave, Batalon Jamie Louise, Aba Berna Lou, Cortes Angelbert, Macabecha Cherray Gabrielle, Montecillo Andrew

 Reyes Alvin, Ambita Dave, Batalon Jamie Louise, Aba Berna Lou, Cortes Angelbert, Macabecha Cherray Gabrielle, Montecillo Andrew.
-Growth of Escherichia coli in media containing different carbohydrates.
+Escherichia Coli cell yield in media containing different carbohydrates.
 Int.
 J. Biosci.
 Biochem.
-2019;1(1):12-14.
+2019;1(1):15-17.